KONNYAKU NOODLE SALAD WITH SWEET & SOUR DRESSING

 3: Boil the konyaku noodle for 1min to remove the earthy smell.
 Drain and let it cool down.

-4: On you plate, make a bed of Konyaku noodle, then pile cucumber, carrot, crab sticks by shredding them, and bean sprout.
+4: On your plate, make a bed of Konyaku noodle, then pile cucumber, carrot, and bean sprout.
 Drizzle dressing over.
 Garnish some coriander.
 Ready to be enjoyed.

 Toss everything together and dig in!!